Do you regret your breakup and wish you could take it all back?

 Sometimes you just need another go-around to see your relationship with your ex was really meant to be.

 Have you ever had regrets about the way a breakup went down?
-Do you have any ideas for coping with feelings surrounding your breakup that I didn’t mention?
-Tell me your thoughts in the comment section below.
+Share what you’re going through in the comments section below.